A well-established tourist destination, Turkey is also emerging as a prime location for high-quality university education

-It is worth mentioning that the country is still experiencing political uncertainty and while most visits are trouble-free, it is important that you check the latest UK government travel foreign advice for Turkey.
+It's worth mentioning that the country is still experiencing political uncertainty and while most visits are trouble-free, it's important that you check the latest travel advice for Turkey.

 With a reputation as one of the leading universities in Turkey, Koç University offers more than 50 full-time Masters and Doctoral programmes taught in English.

 Students enrolled at a UK university can take part in the EU's education and training programme Erasmus+.